The Reactor (show rod)

 The Reactor is a custom car built by Gene Winfield.
-The low slung car featured height adjustable suspension, front wheel drive, and a powerful engine, and appeared in episodes of four TV series: Bewitched, Star Trek, Batman, and Mission: Impossible.
+The low slung car featured front wheel drive and height adjustable suspension.
+It appeared in episodes of four TV series: Bewitched, Star Trek, Batman, and Mission: Impossible.

 Origin

 After completing construction of his Strip Star car, Winfield's next project was even more ambitious.
 Joe Kizis, an East Coast show promoter, held an annual Autorama, an indoor rod and custom car show in Hartford, Connecticut.
 Kizis gave Winfield a $20,000 commission to build an aluminum-bodied show car named the Autorama Special.
 Designed by Ben Delphia of The Art Center College of Design, this vehicle later became known as The Reactor.
 Winfield entered The Reactor in the 1966 Grand National Roadster Show where it won the Tournament of Fame Award.

 1960s television appearances

 Winfield brought The Reactor to Hollywood in 1966.
 “I didn’t know anybody” according to Winfield.
 He managed to show the car to the 20th Century Fox Studios transportation coordinator, and within two weeks the unique car had landed a television role.